 Any outside agency requesting assistance in the service of a warrant within this jurisdiction should be referred to the operations director.
 The director should review and confirm the warrant, including the warrant location, and should discuss the service with the appropriate supervisor from the other agency.
 The director should ensure that members of the Moorhead Police Department are utilized appropriately.
 Any concerns regarding the requested use of Moorhead Police Department members should be brought to the attention of the Chief of Police or the authorized designee.
 The actual service of the warrant will remain the responsibility of the agency requesting assistance.
+If the operations director is unavailable, the Shift Commander should assume this role.

-If officers intend to serve a warrant outside Moorhead Police Department jurisdiction, the investigator or officer should provide reasonable advance notice to the applicable agency, request assistance as needed and work cooperatively on operational planning and the mitigation of risks detailed in this policy.
+If officers intend to serve a warrant outside Moorhead Police Department jurisdiction, the operations director should provide reasonable advance notice to the applicable agency, request assistance as needed and work cooperatively on operational planning and the mitigation of risks detailed in this policy.